 … I suppose that could’ve been this article’s headline, too, but it’s not as Valofiable. 😉

-During my time with Valo, I learned so incredibly much about team dynamics, product portfolio management and working with people from all walks of life.
-I got great mentors, and hopefully was an adequate mentor for a few others.
+During my time with Valo, I learned so incredibly much about team dynamics, product portfolio management, and working with people from all walks of life.
+I attained great mentors and hopefully was an adequate mentor for a few others.
 I built things, maintained some other things, and finally moved on from all of them.

 It was a phenomenal 6 years, and the last few weeks have been bittersweet.
 Onboarding your team members to replace you, and scrambling to finalize documentation is surprisingly taxing mentally.
 Have you ever tried to document your tacit knowledge – you don’t even know what you know exactly, so it’s actually pretty tough!